Common 529 Questions

 Q. Who controls a 529 prepaid tuition account?

 A. The account purchaser maintains control over all of the money in the account and is the only one who can request account changes or refunds.
 Typically, a prepaid account has only one owner, check with the plan in your state for details.
-The student beneficiary does not have any control over the account, unless he or she is also the designated purchaser.
+The student beneficiary does not have any control over the account, unless he or she is also the account purchaser.

 Q. Does the account owner have to be related to the beneficiary?

 A. No. In most states, you can open an account for your child, grandchild, niece or nephew, friend – even yourself.
-Review the program materials for naming and changing the designated student beneficiary.
+Review the program materials for naming and changing the designated beneficiary.

 Q. What are the eligibility requirements to participate in a prepaid tuition plan?